opendr-eu/opendr/docs/reference/voxel-object-detection-3d.md

       - **rotations**:
         Specifies anchor rotation range in [min, max] format in radiances.
 - **train_input_reader**:
-  Specifies tha data generation process for training
+  Specifies tha data generation process for training.
   - **record_file_path**:
-    Specifies the relative file path for kitti_train.tfrecord generated during data preprocessing
+    Specifies the relative file path for kitti_train.tfrecord generated during data preprocessing.
   - **class_names**:
-    Specifies the class names that should be used in the training of a current model
+    Specifies the class names that should be used in the training of a current model.
   - **max_num_epochs**:
-    Specifies the max number of epochs for training
+    Specifies the max number of epochs for training.
   - **batch_size**:
-    Specifies the batch size
+    Specifies the batch size.
   - **prefetch_size**:
     Specifies the number of prefetched data.
   - **max_number_of_voxels**: